matt-fonto/youtube-clone/README.md

 # Youtube Clone Project
-A fully functional Youtube clone app created with React, MUI5, React Router and hosted with Netlify.
+A fully functional Youtube clone app created with React, Axios, MUI5, React Router and hosted with Netlify.

 # Project Description
 The user is able to: